Thursday, September 29, 2011

 Chocolate Cake Nights

-When I was younger we used to call them chocolate cake nights.
+When I was younger, we used to call them chocolate cake nights.
 Those were the evenings when good friends would come over with their children.
-The kids would play until late and then we'd lay them all down--ours in their own beds, theirs in our bed.
+The kids would play until late, and then we'd lay them all down--ours in their own beds, theirs in our bed.
 Then the adults would grab a big piece of homemade chocolate cake and a big steaming cup of hot coffee and go sit out on the front porch and talk.
-We'd talk until the wee hours of the morning--sometimes 2:00 or 3:00 o'clock.
-How we did that is beyond me now, I can do it just fine but my husband falls asleep (wherever he is) by 10:00 pm.
+We'd talk until the wee hours of the morning — sometimes 2:00 or 3:00 o'clock.
+How we did that is beyond me now.
+I can do it just fine, but my husband falls asleep (wherever he is) by 10:00 pm.
 Those were the good old days for me.
 Chocolate cake night with friends.
-And even though the friends might have changed over time as well as the dessert, oh and as well as the time--the love of conversation has not.
-We still have friends over, we still have a little something to eat, and maybe some decaf, but we end the evening usually around 11:00 pm.
-I'll admit it--they are getting old.
+And even though the friends might have changed over time, as well as the dessert, oh, and as well as the time--the love of conversation has not.
+We still have friends over, a little something to eat, and maybe some decaf, but we usually end the evening around 11:00 pm.
+I'll admit it — they are getting old.

 Regrets?
 No. I don't have any.
-I appreciate all the good and the bad that has happened in my life.
+I appreciate all the good and the bad that have happened in my life.
 I make the choice to learn, to grow, to embrace each circumstance that happens.
 Even those that make me look or feel foolish.
 I think I need them--the mistakes and the foolish things that I've said and done.
 I've needed them to become a more mature person and to become who God wants me to be.
-I'm not excusing my failures, not at all.
+I'm not excusing my failures.
 I'm acknowledging them.
-But, I do not regret those failings.
+But I do not regret those failings.

 How can I regret the life that God has chosen for me?
 I can't.